dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 python3 train_dist.py
 ```

-When testing in the standalone mode, we don't need to run the servers.

 ### Step 4: run trainers
 We run a trainer process on each machine.
 Here we use Pytorch distributed.
 We need to use pytorch distributed launch to run each trainer process.
 Pytorch distributed requires one of the trainer process to be the master.
 Here we use the first machine to run the master process.